watem-sedem/watem-sedem/docs/cn-ws.rst

 This model was made to simulate the sediment transport to watercourses and to evaluate the effects of erosion control measures, both in space and time, based on time series of rainfall events.
 The model combines two existing models:
-WaTEM-SEDEM and the Curve Number model.
+WaTEM/SEDEM and the Curve Number model.

 Description of the CN-WS model
 ==============================

-As stated above, two models are combined to simulate sediment transport to a river during a rainfall event: the Curve Number model and WaTEM-SEDEM.
+As stated above, two models are combined to simulate sediment transport to a river during a rainfall event: the Curve Number model and WaTEM/SEDEM.

 The CN model is used to simulate the run-off as a function of time and space.
 For every outlet or (optionally) river segment a hydrogram (stream velocity as a function of time) is generated.

-WaTEM-SEDEM is used to model the total sediment load leaving the model domain via rivers or an outlet.
+WaTEM/SEDEM is used to model the total sediment load leaving the model domain via rivers or an outlet.
 This model is not time dependent, but the sediment is distributed spatially.
-CN-WS calculates the R-factor for WaTEM-SEDEM from the time series of rainfall data used in the CN model.
+CN-WS calculates the R-factor for WaTEM/SEDEM from the time series of rainfall data used in the CN model.
 The calculation of the R-factor is done with the methodology of Verstraeten et al.
 (2006).